Homebuilt aircraft: Building materials

 Homebuilt aircraft can be constructed out of any material that is light and strong enough for flight.
 Several common construction methods are detailed below.

 Wood and fabric

 This is the oldest construction, seen in the first aircraft and hence the best known.
 For that reason, amateur-built aircraft associations will have more specialists for this type of craft than other kinds.

 The most commonly used woods are Sitka spruce and Douglas fir, which offer excellent strength-to-weight ratios.
 Wooden structural members are joined with adhesive, usually epoxy.
 Unlike the wood construction techniques used in other applications, virtually all wooden joints in aircraft are simple butt joints, with plywood gussets.
 Joints are designed to be stronger than the members.
 After the structure has been completed, the aircraft is covered in aircraft fabric (usually aircraft-grade polyester).
-The advantage of this type of construction is that it does not require complex tools and equipment, but commonplace items such as saw, planer, file, sandpaper, and clamps.
+The advantage of this type of construction is that it does not require complex tools and equipment, instead employing commonplace items such as saw, planer, file, sandpaper, and clamps.

 Examples of amateur-built wood and fabric designs include: